List of Wonder Girls concert tours

 This is a list of concert tours of South Korean girl group Wonder Girls.
+The Wonder Girls World Tour marked the first time a K-pop girl group held a tour in North America, visiting various cities in the United States and Canada in June and July 2010.
+In addition to their solo concerts, Wonder Girls served as an opening act for the Jonas Brothers World Tour 2009.

 1st Wonder Tour

-The Wonder Girls 1st Wonder Tour was the first concert tour by Wonder Girls.
+The 1st Wonder Tour was the first concert tour by Wonder Girls.
 The concert tour started first in Bangkok, Thailand then Busan and Seoul in South Korea, Shanghai, China and Pahang, Malaysia.
 The 1st Wonder in South Korea is Wonder Girls' 1st domestic solo concert in Korea since their debut in 2007.

 Tour dates

 Wonder Girls World Tour

 The Wonder Girls World Tour was a 20-show tour by the Wonder Girls that took place in the US and Canada.
 The tour showcased the English and Korean versions of their hits, covers of popular English-language songs, and new songs from their album 2 Different Tears.

 The Wonder Girls' reception in North America was very positive.
 The Wonder Girls were named House of Blues "Artist of the Month" for June 2010 and many of their shows were sold out and packed full.

 During the tour, Mnet released teasers for Wonder Girls' reality program called Made in Wonder Girls.
 Starting from June 28, fans were able to watch short clips of the Washington DC, New York, and Chicago concerts.
 Mnet continued showing short clips of the tour until July 22 with the next batch being about the "Behind the Story" of Wonder Girls and 2PM.
 Made in Wonder Girls started airing by Mnet on July 30, 2010.